Skip to main content

 Defining the Evaluation Task

-The Task interface bridges your application with Dokimos.
-It takes an example and returns the outputs that evaluators will check:
+The Task connects your app to Dokimos.
+It takes one example, runs your assistant, and returns the outputs the evaluators will check.

 import dev.dokimos.core.Task;